ericsandev/Scrolling-Animation-GASPjs/README.md

 ## Profile Website

- 🚀 My own CV website 2023 with some integrations and animations
+ 🚀 My own website with animations 2023 with some integrations and animations

  ## What was my process for creating this?